benjaminoakes/odin/README.md

 If interested, please become a watcher.

-It's based on a project I made for a Computational Linguistics course at the University of Iowa (taught by [Professor Oden][oden]).
+It's based on a project I made for a Computational Linguistics course at the University of Iowa (taught by now-retired [Professor Oden][oden], hence the name).
 I have the code written already, so if you don't see it here, just send me a message and I'll get it pushed.

   [oden]: http://cs.uiowa.edu/~oden